electricimp/Wiznet_5500/README.md

 ### close(*[callback]*)

-This method loses the connection on a socket then fires the supplied callback on completion of all stages of disconnection.
+This method closes the connection on a socket then fires the supplied callback on completion of all stages of disconnection.
 This callback takes no parameters.

 #### Example